-Begin by checking the position of your volume knob, then unplugging the receiver and disconnecting all the speakers.
+Begin by checking the position of your volume knob, then unplug the receiver and disconnect all the speakers.
 Turn the volume knob back to a lower volume and power back the receiver.
 Connect the speakers and check that the error is resolved.

 5. Speaker Impedance